This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Your child might not be willing to share his toys.
+This will help him or her grow and develop.
+Your child might not be willing to share his or her toys.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force your child to talk or play with people he does not know.
-Your child will start to become more independent at 18 months, but he may also cling to you around strangers.
+Do not force your child to talk or play with people he or she does not know.
+Your child will start to become more independent at 18 months, but he or she may also cling to you around strangers.

 - Limit your child's TV time as directed.
 Your child's brain will develop best through interaction with other people.
-TV time may not be appropriate for children younger than 2 years.
+This includes video chatting through a computer or phone with family or friends.
 Talk to your child's healthcare provider if you want to let your child watch TV.
-He can help you find programs that will be educational.
-He can also help you set appropriate time limits.
+He or she can help you set healthy limits.
+Experts usually recommend less than 1 hour of TV per day for children aged 18 months to 2 years.
+Your provider may also be able to recommend appropriate programs for your child.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2 years (24 months).
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may need the hepatitis A vaccine at his next visit.
-He may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
+Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
+Your child may need the hepatitis A vaccine at his or her next visit.
+He or she may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
 Remember to take your child in for a yearly flu vaccine.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.